HumanSignal/label-studio/docs/source/guide/project_settings_lse.md

 </td>
 <td>

-Rejected tasks are reassigned back to the annotator.
+When a reviewer clicks **Reject**, the annotation is reassigned back to the annotator.

 </td>
 </tr>